kionell/osu-downloader/README.md

  */
 downloader.addSingleEntry(new DownloadEntry({
   id: '91',
-  save: false // Don't save file on a disk.
+  save: false, // Don't save file on a disk.
 }));

 /**
  * Adds a new entry for .osz file to the download query.
  */
 downloader.addSingleEntry(new DownloadEntry({
-  id: 3;
+  id: 3,
-  customName: 'myfavouritebeatmapset.osz';
+  customName: 'myfavouritebeatmapset.osz',
-  type: DownloadType.Set;
+  type: DownloadType.Set,
-  redownload: true;
+  redownload: true,
 }));

 /**